-When we’re not on our longer road trips and pilgrimages and have only a couple of days free we love to jump in the van and get back to nature somewhere more local to us.
-Visiting such places nurtures the soul and makes us feel more alive!
+When we’re not on our longer road trips and have only a couple of days free, we love to jump in the van and enjoy natural surroundings somewhere more local to us.

-On this page we’ll look at how getting back to nature does wonders for your physical and mental wellbeing.
-And we’ll tell you about some of the places we love and recommend you visit if you’re ever in our neck of the woods.
+On this page we’ll look at how getting back to nature does wonders for physical and mental wellbeing.
+And we’ll tell you about some of the places we love and recommend if you’re ever in our neck of the woods.

 The forest where our van life journey began